IcePanorama/HarvesterHarvester/.github/USAGE.md

 As noted in the [README.md](../README.md), HH works in two steps, the first of which reconstructs the original disk images that *Harvester* would've shipped with at the time of its release.
 If you still have the game disks, however, this first step is not needed.

 At this point, you can execute HH via a command prompt or terminal by providing a path to each CD's `HARVEST.DAT`, `HARVEST2.DAT`, and `SOUND.DAT` files.
 HH will automatically detect that these files are internal dat files and extract them.
+Note that HH assumes that each .dat file's associated index file is also stored in the same directory.

-Alternatively, you can place each disc's dat files into `<HH_DIR>/dat-files/DISK<?>`, where `<?>` corresponds to each disc's number and can be either `1`, `2`, or `3`.
-The benefit of this second approach is that HH can automatically search the `dat-files` directory for those dat files, saving you from typing out the paths directly.
+Alternatively, you can place each disc's dat and index files into `<HH_DIR>/dat-files/DISK<?>`, where `<?>` corresponds to each disc's number and can be either `1`, `2`, or `3`.
+The benefit of this second approach is that HH can automatically search the `dat-files` directory for those dat/index files, saving you from typing out the paths directly.

 If you do take this second approach, you'll be recreating the following structure in `dat-files`: